tyroguru/BPFTrace-hol/bpftrace.md

 ]: 507
 ```

-### Exercise
+### Exercises

-1. write a script to keep count of the number of system calls each process makes.(hint: use the sum() aggregating function)
+1. Write a script to keep count of the number of system calls each process makes.(hint: use the sum() aggregating function)
-1. expand the above script to display the per-process system call counts every 10 seconds (hint: use an `interval` timer)
+1. Expand the above script to display the per-process system call counts every 10 seconds (hint: use an `interval` timer)
-1. add the ability to only display the top 10 per process counts (hint: use the `print` action)
+1. Add the ability to only display the top 10 per process counts (hint: use the `print` action)
-1. delete all per-process syscall stats every 10 secs (hint: `clear`);
+1. Delete all per-process syscall stats every 10 secs (hint: `clear`);
-1. finally, exit the script after 3 iterations (or 30 seconds if you prefer it that way)
+1. Finally, exit the script after 3 iterations (or 30 seconds if you prefer it that way)

 ## pid's, tid's and names